alexandrainst/node-red-http-basic-auth/README.md

 There are three type of configuration:

-1. *Not Shared*: each node has it's own credentials. (one credential)
+1. *Simple*: each node has it’s own credentials. (one credential)
-2. *Shared*: credentials shared which multiple nodes. (one credential)
+2. *Shared*: credentials shared with multiple nodes. (one credential)
 3. *File*: the user credentials are stored in a file. (multiple credentials)

 With all three config types you must specify the following: